Sports Coach Logo Sports Coach Training Principles Fitness Components

 After

-Post-event is all about replenishing, refuelling, and recovering, so your post-event meal can be just as important as your pre-event meal.
+Post-event is all about replenishing, refuelling, and recovering, so your meal can be just as crucial as your pre-event meal.
 At this stage, your muscles are like a sponge, waiting to soak up carbs to refuel your body and protein to repair your lean muscle.
 Rehydrating is just as important as eating, so this needs to be just as much of a priority.

 Summary